 Computational Biochemistry & Translational Medicine - development & application of computational tools for translational research in biomedicine

 Regarding structural biology, there is a focus on large biomolecular complexes associated with gene regulation.
-Rutgers has a tradition of strength in the area of structural biology, as evidenced both by the large group of internationally prominent researchers in the area as well as by the fact that Rutgers is the home of the Protein Data Bank (PDB), the single most important repository for biological macromolecular structure data in the world.
+Rutgers has a tradition of strength in the area of structural biology, as evidenced both by the large group of internationally prominent researchers in the area as well as by the fact that Rutgers is play real slots online the home of the Protein Data Bank (PDB), the single most important repository for biological macromolecular structure data in the world.

 Research on the structural basis for transcription and transcriptional regulation, from the interactions of DNA with polymerase and transcription factors, up through the study of chromatin structure and implications for gene regulation has engaged several BioMaPS-affiliated research groups in collaborative research and was the basis of an Institute sponsored NIH P20 Center grant.
 The approaches taken range from molecular level analysis to more knowledge-based methods.
 In recent years, there has been a convergence between these two extremes.
 Hybrid methods that combine insights from biophysical understanding are being used to build more interpretable machine learning tools for predicting intermolecular interactions.
 The synergy between the investigation of three dimensional structures, molecular modeling, and bioinformatics in the context of the Proteomics Building planned for the Busch campus creates a rich environment for cutting edge research on frontier problems in structural biology.